 4. shall perform the actions in the subclause 6.5.4.

-When receiving an indication from the application and signalling plane that an MCPTT client has joined the session, the floor participant interface shall perform the actions in subclause 6.5.5.
+When receiving an indication from the application and signalling plane that a participant has joined the session, the floor participant interface in the IWF floor control server shall perform the actions in subclause 6.5.5.

-6.5.3 The MCPTT call release procedure in the non-controlling MCPTT function of an MCPTT group
+6.5.3 The MCPTT call release procedure in the IWF performing the non-controlling role of an MCPTT group

-When an MCPTT client leaves an MCPTT call and the MCPTT call remains ongoing with the other MCPTT clients, the non-controlling MCPTT function of an MCPTT group follows a two-step procedure:
+When a floor participant leaves an MCPTT call and the MCPTT call remains ongoing with the other floor participants, the IWF performing the non-controlling role of an MCPTT group follows a two-step procedure:

-Step 1 The floor participant interface stops sending floor control messages and RTP media packets to the MCPTT client leaving the MCPTT call and the floor participant interface discards floor control messages and RTP media packets received from the MCPTT client leaving the MCPTT call; and
+Step 1 The floor participant interface in the IWF floor control server stops sending floor control messages and RTP media packets to the floor participant leaving the MCPTT call and the floor participant interface discards floor control messages and RTP media packets received from the floor participant leaving the MCPTT call; and

 Step 2 When the application and signalling plane has determined that the session with this floor participant has been released, the corresponding instance of the 'floor participant state transition' state machine is released.

-When an MCPTT call is released, the floor control server interface follows a two-step procedure:
+When an MCPTT call is released, the floor control server interface in the IWF floor control server follows a two-step procedure:

-Step 1 The floor control server interface stops sending floor control messages and RTP media packets to MCPTT clients in the MCPTT call; and
+Step 1 The floor control server interface stops sending floor control messages and RTP media packets to floor participants in the MCPTT call; and

 Step 2 When the application and signalling plane has determined that the MCPTT call has been released, resources in the floor control server interface are released, along with all 'floor participant state transition' state machines.

-The non-controlling MCPTT function of an MCPTT group can initiate an MCPTT call release depending on the release policy specified in 3GPP TS 24.379 [2].
+The IWF performing the non-controlling role of an MCPTT group can initiate an MCPTT call release depending on the release policy specified in 3GPP TS 29.379 [26].

 6.5.4 Floor control server interface procedures